 For example, the pre-packaged foods that claimed to be good for you had, on average, only 29 fewer calories per serving than other packaged foods.
 Sugar differences were also minuscule; the "healthy" food only had three fewer grams of sugar than the comparable food.

 Are you thinking, well, the good-for-you stuff must have less fat?
 Nope.
 Two grams less saturated fat on average.
-Fiber?
+Fibre?
 Nope.
-Only .8 grams more.
+Only 8 grams more.
 According to the researchers, small differences like these have questionable impact on health.

 The only marker that showed significant differences in the so-called healthy food was sodium, with the food claiming health benefits having 842 milligrams less.
 The US dietary guidelines recommend that you eat less than 2,300 milligrams of sodium per day.